ri5h/ReadMePros/README.md

 # How to Contribute
 1. Create a pull request that adds a folder with these files:
   - config.json
-  - <your-name>.png
+  - your-name.png
-  - <your-name>.md
+  - your-name.md

-Make sure you replace <your-name> with lowercase, concatination of your first name and last name.
+Make sure you replace your-name with lowercase, concatination of your first name and last name.